damianhakert/damianhakert.github.io/source/university/glossary/index.html.md

 An operating system like Windows or OS X. It is mostly used by software developers and on servers.

+### Markdown

+Is a lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML and many other formats using a tool by the same name.
+Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

 ### Maria DB

 A community developed fork/variation of MySQL.
 MySQL is owned by Oracle.